 If line 11a is under $1, we will send the refund only on written request.

 If you want to check the status of your refund, see Refund Information in Section 6, later.
 You can also use the IRS2Go phone app or go to IRS.gov and click on Where's My Refund.
-Information about your return will generally be available within 24 hours after the IRS acknowledges receipt of your e-filed return (3 to 4 weeks after you mail a paper return) to do so.
-But if you filed Form 8379 with your return, allow 14 weeks (11 weeks if you filed electronically).
+Information about your return will generally be available within 24 hours after the IRS receives your e-filed return, or 4 weeks after you mail your paper return.
+If you filed Form 8379 with your return, wait 14 weeks (11 weeks if you filed electronically).
 Have your 2012 tax return handy so you can provide your social security number, your filing status, and the exact whole dollar amount of your refund.

 TIP: If your refund is large, you may want to decrease the amount of income tax withheld from your pay by filing a new Form W-4.
-See Income tax withholding and estimated tax payments for 2012 in Section 5.
+See Income tax withholding and estimated tax payments for 2013 in Section 5, later.

 Effect of refund on benefits.
-Any refund you receive cannot be counted as income when determining if you or anyone else is eligible for benefits or assistance, or how much you or anyone else can receive, under any federal program or under any state or local program financed in whole or in part with federal funds.
+Any refund you receive may not be counted as income when determining if you or anyone else is eligible for certain welfare programs.
 These programs include Temporary Assistance for Needy Families (TANF), Medicaid, Supplemental Security Income (SSI), and Supplemental Nutrition Assistance Program (food stamps).
-In addition, when determining eligibility, the refund cannot be counted as a resource for at least 12 months after you receive it.
 Check with your local benefit coordinator to find out if your refund will affect your benefits.

 If you owe past-due federal tax, state income tax, state unemployment compensation debts, child support, spousal support, or certain federal nontax debts, such as student loans, all or part of the refund on line 11a may be used (offset) to pay the past-due amount.
 Offsets for federal taxes are made by the IRS.
 All other offsets are made by the Treasury Department's Financial Management Service (FMS).
 For federal tax offsets, you will receive a notice from the IRS.
 For all other offsets, you will receive a notice from FMS.
 To find out if you may have an offset or if you have a question about it, contact the agency to which you owe the debt.